 - First Year: 45 min/visit

 - Third Year: 30 min/visit

-- Arrive on time!
-If the resident is going to be late or unable to attend, he/she is personally responsible for notifying the faculty supervisor and the office manager.
-All requests for time off from ambulatory clinic assignments must be approved in writing in advance following the policies of the Medical Education Department, at least 30 days prior to the start of the rotation.
+- Arrive on time.
+If the resident is going to be late or unable to attend, the resident is personally responsible for notifying the faculty supervisor and the office manager.
+All requests for time off from ambulatory clinic assignments must be approved in writing in advance following the policies of the Medical Education Department, usually 30 days prior to the start of the rotation.